butler-julie/DSC340LectureNotes/intro.md

-# DSC 340: Machine Learning and Neural Network Processing
+# DSC 340: Machine Learning and Neural Networks

 This website contains lecture notes and slides for DSC 340: Machine Learning and Neural Network Processing, taught at the University of Mount Union in Fall 2023.
 The table of contents is located on the left side bar, with each link represent the lecture notes or slides for the entire week.